teamconclude/blueprints/README.md

 This is exactly what the `/c blueprint install` command does.

-## Internal Team and Notifications
+## Default Owner, Members and Notifications

 A blueprint can specify the default owner and members (the internal team), and whom to notify about the creation and conclusion of activities.

+#### Basic Blueprint: No Owner, Members of Notifications

 The default behavior (when using the basic blueprint) is:
 - The user who created the activity with `/c new` becomes the owner.
 - No members are invited by default.
 - No notifications are sent out, except that the owner sees a new activity channel.